Investment markets and key developments

 Source: Macrobond, AMP

 The Democratic National Convention was on in Chicago this week where Vice President Kamala Harris and her running mate Governor Walz got the official nod as the Democratic Presidential and Vice Presidential nominees for the election in November.
 After strong momentum in support for the Democrats after Biden dropped out, the honeymoon appears over with betting odds narrowing again (see the chart below) and running at basically even probabilities.
-This also reflects the high likelihood that independent candidate Robert F Kennedy Junior will drop out of the race before the end of the week and endorse Trump, which would give the Republicans a boost in the short-term.
+Independent candidate Robert F Kennedy Junior dropped out of the race this week and endorsed Trump which gave the Republicans a boost.
 If the economy can hold up (with inflation coming down and unemployment flat), the Democrats should get more support as the incumbent party.
 We are also yet to see many of Harris’s campaigns policy specifics which will change polling.
 Basically, the election remains a coin-toss!

 Source: Macrobond, RealClearPolitics, AMP